MimicTester1307/arxiv_retriever/README.md

 - Fetches the most recent papers from ArXiv by specified categories
 - Search for papers on ArXiv using full or partial title
 - Refine fetch and search by author for more precise results
-- Displays paper details including title, authors, publication date, and link to paper's page
+- View paper details including title, authors, abstract, publication date, and links to paper's abstract and pdf pages
+- Download papers after they are retrieved using `fetch` or `search`, or directly using `download`
 - Easy-to-use command-line interface built with Typer
 - Configurable number of results to fetch
 - Built using only the standard library and tried and tested packages.